RuneBlaze/teeswift/README.md

 reason is because LuaJIT is *the* de-facto fastest dynamically typed language, and honestly I believe LuaJIT leads to a more natural API compared to Python.

+## Acknowledgements

+This code uses the deque implementation by Pierre 'catwell' Chapuis (used under the MIT license).